Gary Kelly (bowls): Indoors

 His first major success indoors came in 2019 after he defeated Brendan Aquilina in the final of the World Cup Singles.

 He was part of the winning trio that won the inaugural Ultimate Bowls Championship in April 2019 winning $60,000 AUD in prize money.

+Kelly won the bronze medal in the men's singles at the 2026 Commonwealth Games which was played indoors in Glasgow.
+A few days later he combined with Adam McKeown to win the gold medal in the men's pairs, defeating England's Nick Brett and Jamie Walker on a tiebreak end in the final.